Available Control Center Information

 HiveMQ Modules for Data Hub offer easy-to-use functionality that can be quickly accessed from the HiveMQ Control Center.
 Modules can be used to define fine-grained and fully flexible Data Hub policies or to utilize pre-defined modules that implement pre-defined functionality.

-The Modules overview provides basic information for each module on your HiveMQ cluster.
+The Modules overview provides basic information for each module on your HiveMQ cluster and quick access to Import Custom Modules you have built into your HiveMQ Modules for Data Hub deployment.

 To update information on the overview to the most current stand, select Refresh Modules.